coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Notes:** The deity can duplicate any spell of 9th level or lower as a standard action.
-The duplicated spell has no material or XP component, and the DC of its saving throw (if one is allowed) is 20 + the deity's rank + the deity's Charisma modifier.
+The duplicated spell has no material or XP component, and the DC of its saving throw (if one is allowed) is 20 + the deity’s rank + the deity’s Charisma modifier.

 The deity also can duplicate a spell with any metamagic feat (so long as the metamagic feat is available to characters of 20th level or lower).